-No matter how long you are actually incarcerated prior to your trial, Alabama criminal defense attorneys want both you and your loved ones to understand something critically important: the conversations you carry on with your loved ones while in jail are not necessarily private.
+No matter how long you are actually incarcerated prior to your trial, Birmingham criminal defense attorneys want both you and your loved ones to understand something critically important: the conversations you carry on with your loved ones while in jail are not necessarily private.

 Almost all facilities record phone conversations had by inmates, and both incoming and outgoing mail is screened by jail staff.
 These are pieces of evidence which can be later used against you in a court of law.